GhostITCITM/Snipper-pro-release-v1-cursor/README.md

 See [THIRD_PARTY_NOTICES.md](THIRD_PARTY_NOTICES.md) for open source licenses of the libraries used in this project.
 This project itself is provided under the terms of the MIT License.

+### Image-to-PDF conversion

+As of vNEXT, any raster image (PNG/JPG/TIFF/BMP/GIF) dropped into Snipper is automatically converted to a single-page PDF using `SnipperCloneCleanFinal.Core.ImageToPdfConverter`.
+The converter tries to invoke **Tesseract** with `pdf` output mode (to embed an invisible text layer) and falls back to **PDFsharp** embedding if Tesseract is not available.
+This removes the legacy image OCR pathway and guarantees that all snips run through the PDF text-extraction engine.

+Dependency list:

+* **PdfSharp 1.51.518** (MIT) – generates fallback PDFs.
+* **Tesseract OCR** (Apache 2.0).
+You can install the standard Windows build or include `tesseract.exe` alongside the add-in.
+If `tesseract` is not found on the PATH or in the add-in folder, images will still load (but without selectable text).